Hi, I’m Sara

 When it comes to chemicals, small things add up quickly and our bodies have not evolved fast enough to deal with the onslaught of daily exposures.
 Everyday exposures create an overwhelming, and often overlooked, toxic burden on our health, eventually tipping the scale into chronic disease.

-BUT It’s never too late to take steps towards a healthier home – I’m so glad you’re here.
+Let’s find out together.
+It’s never too late to take steps towards a healthier future – I’m so glad you’re here!

 For me personally, there were 3 pivotal things that I now know have ties to environmental exposures: